ae-vum/tenv/README.md

 # tenv

-A TypeScript library for loading and validating environment variables with schema support.
+A TypeScript library for loading and validating environment variables using Zod schemas.

 ## Installation